 Across North Carolina, family members who have inherited and own land together can face a particular set of problems that leaves them vulnerable to involuntary land loss, and makes it difficult for them to earn a sustainable living from their property or access federal conservation funding that would benefit birds and other wildlife.
 This land, known as “heirs property,” consists of family farms, forests and other land owned by many descendants with an undivided stake in the land and often occurs when land is passed down without a will.

-Heirs property can be found in every county in the state and has an estimated value of $1.8 billion across North Carolina, although these family landowners are often unable to realize the true value of their property.
+Heirs property can be found in every county in the state, although these family landowners are often unable to realize the true value of their property.

 By enhancing private property protections and due process for heirs families, they can be protected from “forced sale” situations, keeping their land and wildlife habitat intact, and ensuring they have access to important federal funding for conservation improvements and disaster recovery.